 Our Trajectory

 We began Wild Irish Retreat as an Irish language and cultural revival weekend eight years ago in the Gaeltacht of Corca Dhuibhne (Dingle) peninsula in West Kerry, Ireland.
-Since then, we've held a vast array of culture and language related events, in the realms of theatre performance, documentaries, sports, poetry, ritual and tourism, including 2 years performing and participating at Púca Festival.
+Since then, we've held an array of culture and language related events, in the realms of theatre performance, documentaries, sports, poetry, ritual and tourism,

-All in all, we've held over 10 Wild Irish Retreats, 4 Women’s Retreats with Siobhán, 12 Men’s Retreats with Diarmuid through Nature of Man, 10 Team Building Camps (2 of them Corporate), an executive-level Team Building Retreat in Dubai (UAE), 10 Poetry Performances by Siobhán, about 60 Wild Hurling games in festivals and gatherings, 5 Wild Irish Stags retreats, 2 Weddings (including Lord and Lady Parson of Birr Castle) and 3 Secondary School Camps.
+All in all, we've held over 10 Wild Irish Retreats, 4 Women’s Retreats with Siobhán, 12 Men’s Retreats with Diarmuid through Nature of Man, 10 Team Building Camps (2 of them Corporate), an executive-level Team Building Retreat in Dubai (UAE), Performances by Siobhán, about 60 Wild Hurling games in festivals and gatherings, 5 Wild Irish Stags retreats, 4 handfasting ceremonies and 3 Secondary School Camps.

 Wild Irish Retreat

-We retreated to Oileán Chléire on our last Wild Irish Retreat, a symbiotic relationship between attendee and island, an opportunity to celebrate the rich local culture and a great gratitude reflected back to us for seeing them and for being with them.
+We retreated to Oileán Chléire on our last Wild Irish Retreat, a symbiotic relationship between attendee and island, an opportunity to celebrate the rich local culture and celebrate the Equinox.

 Events Highlights